Reewr/master/README.md

 The documentation of the code is slightly sparse, but it is getting better and better.
 The code documentation tool that this project has chosen is [Doxygen](http://www.stack.nl/~dimitri/doxygen/index.html).
 This is available for most Linux distributions and may also be on other systems such as Windows and Mac.

 After this tool has been installed, you can run `./build.sh doc` to generate the documentation in folders under `doc`.

+# Running Simulations

+Running simulations can be done by starting the game, opening the console (see config.ini for the keybinding, may be changed), followed by the command `swarm:setup("name", false)` where the `name` is replaced by the experiment you want to run.
+This will start loading the required resources.
+The next command will start the simulation: `swarm:start()`.
+The `false` variable may also be changed for a `true` variable to start the simulation as soon as the required resources are loaded.

+To run an existing simulation, `swarm:setup("name", false)`, where name is the experiment you want to load, followed by `swarm:load("path-to-file")`, where `path-to-file` is the relative path to files from root of the folder.
+Keep in mind, do *not* use extensions when trying to load the file as the engine will load the required files by appending the needed file extensions.
+After this is done, the `swarm:runBestGenome()` followed by `swarm:start()` will start the simulation of the best genome.

 # Dependencies